theacodes/structy/README.md

 $ wget https://raw.githubusercontent.com/theacodes/structy/third_party/struct.js/struct.mjs
 ```

-Those commands also copy in the one dependency: the excellent and tiny [struct.js](https://github.com/lyngklip/structjs) module- yes, I know it's confusing to have `structy.js` and `stuct.js`, but get over it. `struct.js` implements Python [struct](https://docs.python.org/3/library/struct.html) module in JavaScript which is great because I can write less code.
+Those commands also copy in the one dependency: the excellent and tiny [struct.js](https://github.com/lyngklip/structjs) module- yes, I know it's confusing to have `structy.js` and `struct.js`, but I'm sure you'll get used to it. `struct.js` implements Python [struct](https://docs.python.org/3/library/struct.html) module in JavaScript which is great because I can write less code.

 ### Using generated code

-The Structy generates the struct as a nice class in its own module.
+Structy generates the struct as a nice class in its own module.
 The module's only export is the class, so you can import it like this:

 ```html
 <script type="module">